GabrielCachadina/Ansible_Playbooks/README.md

 Simple and small playbook that copies the user's local key and pastes it in the remote server.
 After that the playbook disables SHH login via password.

+### SetUp_3dPrintingServer.yml

+This playbook installs and boots an [OctoPrint](https://octoprint.org/) docker container.

 ### SetUp_GiteaServer.yml

-As the name implies, after running the same script as `SecurityPatch.yml` it will create a Gitea server and a VPN to connect to it.
+This playbook will create a [Gitea](https://about.gitea.com/) server and a VPN to connect to it.

 ### SetUp_HomeServer.yml